HamBoneGS/AutoWebServerProject/README.md

 Hello!
 Thank you for checking out my GitHub project.
-If you are here to evaluate my cloud-related skills, I reccomend checking out these repos as well:
+If you are here to evaluate my cloud-related skills, I recommend checking out these repos as well:

 - https://github.com/HamBoneGS/InforChallengeJunior
 - https://github.com/HamBoneGS/InforSeniorChallenge-1